flowdock/api-docs/docs/Flows.md

 * `name`: Human-readable name of the flow
 * `organization`: Human-readable name of the organization
 * `unread_mentions`: Count of unread messages that mention the authenticated user
+* `open`: Boolean value (true or false).
+Clients implementing tabs should display tabs for all the `open` flows, and list non-open flows elsewhere.

 ## Get a Flow